xregistry/spec/core/spec.md

-Regardless of which API the `setdefaultversionid` query parameter is used on, the act changing the default Version of a Resource MUST NOT increment the `epoch` or `modifiedon` values of any Version of the Resource.
+Regardless of which API the `setdefaultversionid` query parameter is used on, the act changing the default Version of a Resource MUST NOT increment the `epoch` or `modifiedat` values of any Version of the Resource.

-When a Resource's "default" Version has been explicitly set, the `setdefault` attribute MUST appear in the serialization of the Resource with a value of `true`.
+When a Resource's "default" Version has been explicitly set, the `stickydefaultversion` attribute MUST appear in the serialization of the Resource with a value of `true`.
 Otherwise, it MUST either have a value of `false` or not appear at all in the serialization.

 #### Retrieving all Versions